 Overworked, underpaid, and undervalued: this is the plight of social care workers, thrown into the limelight by the Covid-19 crisis due to their vital work in fighting the pandemic.

-There are an estimated 1.6 million social care and support workers in the UK who work directly with vulnerable individuals or groups in society such as the handicapped, the elderly, those living in poverty or struggling with addiction.
-Providing physical, mental and social support in this way is challenging, intense work that can take its toll emotionally, even in less turbulent times.
+There are an estimated 1.6 million social care and support workers in the UK who work directly with vulnerable individuals or groups in society such as the handicapped, the elderly, and those living in poverty, or struggling with addiction.
+Providing physical, mental, and social support in this way is challenging, intense work that can take its toll emotionally, even in less turbulent times.
 But the Covid-19 crisis has shed some light on the precarious situation of care workers.

 Here we speak to social care workers about the extraordinary and unprecedented emotional challenges they are facing—and how they manage to care for themselves as well as others.

 Working with vulnerable people can be an intense experience.
 It can give rise to emotional challenges and negative emotions, including the following:

 When you’re working with people who have complex and acute needs it’s often difficult to set boundaries.
 Niall O’Conghaile, 41, works as a support worker in a housing project for recovering addicts in Manchester.
 He said that finding the right balance is highly demanding but necessary.
 “You become friends, but you’re employed to look after them,” he said.
 “You might leave the job so they can’t come to depend on you too much.
 It can be exhausting.”